Oh My Food Recipes

 adzuki beans in instant pot

-1. Wash or rinse a cup of red beans then put it in the instant pot, pressure cooker.
+1. Wash or rinse 1 cup of red beans ( 8.5 oz).
+Then, put it into the instant pot, pressure cooker.

 dried mandarin peels and adzuki beans in instant pot

-2. Next, add 2 small pieces of dried mandarin peels.
+2. Next, add 2 small pieces of dried mandarin peels (2 g).

 water, dried mandarin peels and red beans in pressure cooker

-3. After that, pour 6 cups of water.
+3. After that, pour 6 cups of water into the instant pot.
 Close the lid and vent.
 Then, push the manual button and adjust time for 45 minutes at high pressure.

 rock sugar in Hong dou tang in pressure cooker

 4. The following, quickly release the pressure and open the lid.
-Then, add ¾ cup of rock sugar or brown sugar (add sweet to your taste) and sauté for 30-40 mins until it thickens.
+Then, add ¾ cup of rock sugar or brown sugar (add sugar to your taste).
+Push the button sauté for 30-40 mins until it thickens.
 Remember to stir it once a while to prevent the bottom from burning.
 (It depends what viscosity you want.
-The longer time it takes for sauté, the thicker it becomes.)
+The longer it takes for sauté, the thicker it becomes.)

 spoon in a bowl of red bean soup , hong dou tang

-Enjoy this authentic sweet red bean soup instant pot recipe!
-Also, check out these mango sticky rice, grass jelly and white rabbit candy ice cream recipes.
+Enjoy this authentic Chinese sweet red bean soup recipe with both instant pot and top stove method!
+Also, check out these mango sticky rice, grass jelly, ginger milk curd, taro ice cream, white rabbit candy ice cream, lobster yee mein and steamed pork patty recipes.

 More Dessert Recipes You May Also Like: